Raising a Teen that Confides in You

 It may have been said differently, but it was the same thing.
-They all said that their mother would listen, truly listen, without judgement.
+They all said that their mother would listen, truly listen, without judgment.

 I took that advice dear to my heart.

 From the moment my daughter could speak, I would listen.
 Actively listening.
-I would also reserve any judgement.
+I would also reserve any judgment.
 I was mindful to not give unsolicited advice, I simply and lovingly listened.

 I practice emphatic listening and reflect back to her what she shares with me and I validate her feelings and thoughts.
 I empathize with her and I truly...listen.